 - Product Details - All sizing and material information should be available in the product description.
 Shoppers should not have to scroll far or click into FAQs or other pages to find this information.
 Give as much information as possible on the product pages so users don’t have to leave (because there is no promise that they will come back).

 - CTA - Is the “add to cart” functionality visible and easy to use?
 If it’s below the fold, shoppers might miss it if they do not scroll down.
-Adding to cart should be as easy as possible, the less users have to think about, the more likely they are to proceed.
+Adding to cart should be as easy as possible, the fewer users have to think about, the more likely they are to proceed.

 Sessions with Check-Out: While this data is easily confused with the next progression, Sessions with Transactions, it actually reflects any type of check-out activity.
 That means loading check-out, inputting shipping information, billing or payment information, or placing an order.
 So Sessions with Check-Out does not always equal Sessions with Transactions, and it can be concerning if the progression percentage is low because it means users are not completing their purchases fully.
 This can be due to difficult check-out processes or because there are not enough types of payments accepted through your store.
 It’s important to also note the percentage of Check-Out Abandonment, noted in the red downward-facing arrow.